SharedMocha/CSS/README.md

 3.)ALL HTML ELMENTS WILL HAVE DISPLAY FOR STYLING LIKE inline,inline-block,block etc..
-4.) know more on display:grid,flexbox --these are one-dimension meaning only rows 5.) use grids for designing in two dimension--meaning rows and columns---
+4.) know more on display:grid,flexbox --these are one-dimension meaning only rows 5.) use grids for designing in two dimension--meaning rows and columns--- 6.)use hsl color and sans-serif-fonts (ex-arial)-make sure no more than 2 or 3 font-family exists in ui

 ****MOST IMP -- WHILE YOU CAN USE BOX MODEL,POISTION AND DISPLAY TO PUT ELMENTS-- THERE IS  MORE BETTER WAY --CALLED AS 'CSS GRIDS'--> THIS IS WHAT WE WILL USE as it is 2d -rows and columns